Junior Year in France

 - Complete a Northwestern Study Abroad Application by the appropriate deadline

-- Complete a Sweet Briar application by the program's deadline
+- Complete a Junior Year in France application by the program's deadline

 - 2 years or the equivalent of college-level French; JYF expects students to have completed at least one French-taught course in literature, language or civilization at NU prior to the start of the program

 - At least a B average overall and in French